tusen-ai/naive-ui/src/tabs/demos/enUS/display-directive.demo.md

 # Display directive

 You can set tab-panel's display directive to `if` or `show`.
-When use show, the tab-panel's content won't be reset after tab changes.
+When use `show`, the tab-panel's content won't be reset after tab changes.
+When use `lazyload`, the display effect is the same as `show`, but the content will be lazily loaded.

 ```html
 <n-tabs default-value="show">